A throw that I picked up at a tag sale on Saturday - how timely!

 Younger children or people who are just learning of the story of St. Nicholas will enjoy this animated film.
 Nicholas:the Boy Who Became Santa [VHS]

-It's our tradition to have the kids put their shoes out on the Feast of St. Nicholas.
+As is our tradition to have the kids put their shoes out on the eve of the Feast of St. Nicholas.
 One year we did NOT fill shoes with candy on the eve of the feast.
 Mr. Pete worked very late and and was working all the next day although the kids put their shoes out, they are not getting filled until the night of the feast.
 I write this as a way of saying it's okay to live the liturgical life, but with family and work responsibilities, it's also okay to be flexible in our celebrations from day to day and from year to year!
-This year Mr. Pete is getting the candy as I write this.
-We are also making a package of candy for Calvin and Sarah.

 Saint Nicholas ::: Advent Saint: "How does St. Nicholas fit into all of this?
 He is an Advent saint because his December 6th feast day always falls in early Advent (Advent begins four Sundays before Christmas between November 27 and December 3).
 However, Nicholas is a good Advent saint for more important reasons than the date of his special day.
 Whatever he did, and it is said that he did many kinds of amazing things, what he did may not be as important as the way he did it.
 Nicholas became so popular because in his own life he was such a faithful follower of Jesus Christ.
 His life always clearly reflected the way each one of us is called to show God's love to others, especially those in need.